All applications for employment must be submitted online. In-office applications are not available.

 Some knowledge of terminology unique to the appraisal field; current principles, procedures, techniques and approaches to value used in the appraisal of real property; public relations and interviewing methods; inter-relationship with other county offices; technical report writing; interpersonal communication skills.
 Some knowledge of blue print reading; drafting principles and terminology; county geography.

-Ability to visually observe the details of property and arrive at an accurate and equitable appraisal; apply appropriate methods of valuation; make mathematical calculations in determining percentages, volumes, areas, acreage, etc.; ability to read legal descriptions, deeds, plat books, maps, and blue prints; operate a variety of tools and equipment i.e. calculator, computer, typewriter, camera, drafting instruments, measuring devices, etc.; communicate effectively verbally and in writing; develop and maintain effective working relationship with the public, fellow employees, and supervisors; follow written and verbal instructions; interpret, develop and analyze cost manual.
+Ability to visually observe the details of property and arrive at a accurate and equitable appraisal; apply appropriate methods of valuation; make mathematical calculations in determining percentages, volumes, areas, acreage, etc.; ability to read legal descriptions, deeds, plat books, maps, and blue prints; operate a variety of tools and equipment i.e. calculator, computer, typewriter, camera, drafting instruments, measuring devices, etc.; communicate effectively verbally and in writing; develop and maintain effective working relationship with the public, fellow employees, and supervisors; follow written and verbal instructions; interpret, develop and analyze cost manual.

 3. Special Qualifications: